mrsepanski/mrsepanski.github.io/_pages/about.md

 Other Things About Me
 ======
-Though self-driven and able to work by myself, I also thrive in collaborative environments and enjoy working hard in a positive, team-oriented setting.
+Though self-driven and able to work by myself, I thrive in collaborative environments and enjoy working hard in a positive, team-oriented setting.
 I love solving problems and take pride in finding creative solutions.

 Outside of work, I’m passionate about a wide range of interests.
 I love to read and have spent many years gardening with native Texas plants, earning a black belt in Tae Kwon Do, rock climbing, and running.
 These days, I focus more on biking, board games, fine cooking, crafting fabulous cocktails, traveling, and spending time with interesting people.